hashicorp/terraform-provider-awscc/docs/resources/route53resolver_resolver_rule.md

 <a id="nestedatt--target_ips"></a>
 ### Nested Schema for `target_ips`

-Required:
+Optional:

 - `ip` (String) One IP address that you want to forward DNS queries to.
 You can specify only IPv4 addresses.

-Optional:
+- `ipv_6` (String) One IPv6 address that you want to forward DNS queries to.
+You can specify only IPv6 addresses.
 - `port` (String) The port at Ip that you want to forward DNS queries to.

 ## Import